“Busch Cattle Co.”

 SPRING WEATHER IS UNPREDICTABLE.
 Putting springtime rides on in Colorado is a gamble, so please come prepared for anything from snow, to sunshine.
 We will make the best of it because… that’s what we do in the mountain zone (even in summer!) #ItsOutOfOurControl #PrayForSunshine #YoureWelcomeForEvenTrying #Enjoy

 PLEASE PRE-REGISTER to help us maintain a healthy head-count, you do not have to pre-pay.
 Fees: Fun Ride-$60, LD & 50-$100, all participants must be AERC or WDRA members.
-Start times: LDs-9am, 50s-8:00am, Fun riders-9am & flexible.
-All vet check are IN camp.
+Start times: LDs-9am, 50s-8:30am, Fun riders-9am / flexible.
+All vet checks are IN camp.
 Profit from the ride will go to the Busch family.
 All start times are subject to change at the ride manager’s discretion (due to weather or other safety challenges.)
 Head to the registration desk to pick up your packet when you arrive.

-Vet – In Friday starts at 5pm.
-Wear a mask each time you present your horse to the vet.
+Vet – In Friday starts at 3pm.
+Wear a mask within 6 feet of our vet!!!

 Each rider is responsible for their actions and decisions arriving to, during, and departing these events, it is not SoCo Endurance’s responsibility to “police” its riders on any terms, from the welfare of their horses, to their own health and safety.
 To see current local COVID restrictions, click here.

-The Busch Family has asked that you respect their property by: not having campfires, not collecting any artifacts (from antlers to arrowheads,) and being vigilant about natural risks such as rattlesnakes, prairiedog holes, barbed-wire, and bobcats.
+The Busch Family has asked that you respect their property by: not rushing through their cattle, not having campfires, not collecting any artifacts (from antlers to arrowheads,) and being vigilant about natural risks such as rattlesnakes, prairiedog holes, barbed-wire, and bobcats.
 They hope you enjoy riding on their family ranch.

 Health Certificates, use address: mm17 Hwy-10, Walsenburg, CO 81089